mosra/magnum-website/content/blog/backstage/multidimensional-strided-array-views.rst

     .. raw:: html
         :file: multidimensional-strided-array-views-comparison.html

-Next are the usual compile preprocessed size and compile time benchmarks.
+Next --- admittedly being more about this particular implementation and less about the API ---- are the usual preprocessed size and compile time benchmarks.
 Preprocessed line count is taken with the following command:

 .. code:: sh